andreasmhallberg/readingnotes/Uhlmann, 2012. Arabs and Arabic grammar instruction.md

 - Stakes higher in Arabic language instruction:
   - foreign languages higher valued on the labor market.
 Seen as threat.
 Gives moral dimension.
 103

-- Icraab "has come in the Arab tradition to symbolize grammatical mastery on the whole and consequently is emphasized greatly in grammar instructions."
+- *iʿrāb* "has come in the Arab tradition to symbolize grammatical mastery on the whole and consequently is emphasized greatly in grammar instructions."
 104

 - "alienation of Arabs from Arabic grammar" 105